 Credit risk arises from the possibility that counterparties may not be able to settle their obligations as agreed resulting in a financial loss.
 The primary exposure to credit risk arises from Trade receivables and Unbilled revenue.
 These are unsecured and are managed by the Company through a system of periodically assessing the financial reliability of customers, taking into account the financial condition, current economic trends and analysis of historical bad debts and ageing of accounts receivable.
-There is five customer which accounted for more than 10% of revenue and two customers have contributed more than 10% of trade receivables during the year ended March 31, 2024 and one single customer has contributed more than 10% of trade receivables during the year ended March 31, 2023.
+There are two customers have contributed more than 10% of trade receivables during the year ended March 31, 2025 and two customers have contributed more than 10% of trade receivables during the year ended March 31, 2024.
 There is no significant concentration of credit risk.
 The Company uses the ECL method to assess the loss allowance for Trade receivable and Unbilled revenue taking into account primarily the historical trends and analysis of bad debts.